 Click below to hear the audio of the press briefing, which features:

 Dr. Steve Volz, director of NOAA's Satellite and Information Service, Pam Sullivan, director of the GOES-R System Program and Joe Pica, director of the Office of Observations for NOAA's National Weather Service.

-Members of the news media may contact NESDIS by reaching out to our office of public affairs:
+Members of the news media may contact NESDIS by reaching out to our Public Affairs Officer, John Leslie at:

 New, Next-Generation NOAA Polar-Orbiting Satellite is Now Operational

 May 30, 2018

 Advanced data will detect environmental hazards, improve weather forecasts.
 Weather forecasters officially have a new tool in their arsenal, as the first satellite in NOAA’s new Joint Polar Satellite System has passed rigorous testing and is now operational.

 Launched last November as JPSS-1 and renamed NOAA-20 once it reached orbit, the satellite features the latest and best technology NOAA has ever flown in a polar orbit to capture more precise observations of the world’s atmosphere, land and waters.
 Data from the satellite’s advanced instruments will help improve the accuracy of 3-to-7 day forecasts.

 “Improved weather forecasts can save lives, protect property and provide businesses and communities valuable additional time to prepare in advance of dangerous weather events,” said Secretary of Commerce Wilbur Ross.